Noureldin2000/DataMining/README.md

 The equation for the area of a square is given by \( A = \L*4 \)

 ## In-line Code
-You can use backticks to highlight `inline code` within a sentence.
+Test to highlight `inline code` within a sentence.

 ## Code Block
 ```python